badbod99/in-memory-store/README.md

 # JavaScript In Memory Store
-JavaScript memory store for key/value with indexed lookups based on hash.
+JavaScript memory store for key/value with indexed lookups based on hash and binary search.

 # Install
 First, install with npm.